rgb-archive/spec/01-OpenSeals.md

 "double-spent attack" (or, multiple conflicting state changes), MUST follow very specific procedure:
 1. An on-chain committed valid *version upgrade proof* defines a new version for all descending proofs **except** itself.
    This proof MUST use and MUST BE validated with the commitment scheme rules from the *previous* version.
-3. All the descending proof unsealing at lease some of the seals defined by the *version upgrade proof* adapting a new version MUST adapt and MUST BE validated with the new commitment scheme as defined by the new version specification.
+3. All the descending proofs unsealing at least some of the seals defined by the *version upgrade proof* adapting a new version MUST adapt and MUST BE validated with the new commitment scheme as defined by the new version specification.
+4. All outputs unsealed by a proof MUST have the same version for the associated parent proofs.
-4. There is no possibility to downgrade the version of the proofs that has adopted a commitment scheme upgrade.
+5. There is no possibility to downgrade the version of the proofs that has adopted a commitment scheme upgrade.

 Creators of the *state DAG* (i.e. publishers of the *root proof*) MAY specify additional rules for version upgrade mechanics, like presence of specially-designed normal proof signaling their support for the version upgrade (see, for